vanheeringen-lab/learnr.proto/README.md

 - To add a new tutorial to the repo, add a folder to `inst/tutorials` containing a Rmarkdown file with the same name (example: `inst/tutorials/test/test.Rmd`).

-- If there is no boxes to input code, close the tutorial.
+- If there are no boxes to input code, close the tutorial.
 Next, in the top bar, click `Session`, then `Restart R`.

-- If you pressed "Run document" and got an error methioning "file exists", run `rm("learnr.proto-master/ins/tutorials/test/test.html")` and try again.
+- If you pressed "Run document" and got an error mentioning "file exists", run `rm("learnr.proto-master/ins/tutorials/test/test.html")` and try again.